 We aim to serve the people who tattoo, and get tattooed, within Australia through encouraging education, high standards of art, technical skill and health and safety within the profession.
-We work with government to ensure that any government imposed tattoo licensing and policy protects the health and safety of the public without burdening small businesses.
+We work with the Government to ensure that any Government imposed tattoo licensing and policy protects the health and safety of the public without burdening small businesses.

 GUIDING THE PROFESSIONS VOICE

 The ATG has a Duty of Care and Code of Professional Conduct in which to guide professional tattoo artists in their standards of practice.

 We aim to unite the profession, helping members across state borders stay in touch with legislative and regulatory developments through posts on the website, emails, sms and through the Guild’s public and private Facebook page.
 Our members are experienced professional tattoo artists from every state who actively support and contribute to this process.

 As a professional body representing Australian Tattooers, the ATG must consult with appropriate stakeholders which include its members, the wider industry and the public.

 For members, our consultation is done through: direct email, face-to-face consultation (via meetings or one on one consultation), mass sms messages and through the ATG members Facebook page (the access of which is limited to ATG Professional and Honorary Members).
 We also regularly request impact statements regarding specific legislation or regulatory changes to the wider profession and where relevant the general public.